camilouribebotta/visual-essays/docs/help.md

 ### MapWarper tile layers

 MapWarper is an open source tool and online service that generates map tiles from image files.
 A common use case for this is to overlay an historical map on base map tiles.
-MapWarper provides tools for fitting an image to base map geocoordinates by relating map feature points.
+MapWarper provides tools for fitting an image to base map geo-coordinates by relating map feature points.

 ### GeoJSON feature layers